 What is this stuff?

-The Airism tank tops are billed as “innerwear” – designed to be worn under another shirt because it’s somewhat transparent (my mastectomy scars and lumps are easily visible if you look).
+The AIRism tank tops are billed as “innerwear” – designed to be worn under another shirt because it’s somewhat transparent (my mastectomy scars and lumps are easily visible if you really look).

-The Airism line also has non-transparent tank tops with built-in bras (which do me no good), T-shirts, shorts, bras, underwear, long sleeve tops.
-Because Malaysia is 62 percent Muslim, Uniqlo sells Airism hijab innerwear.
-I saw Airism pants on the company’s website, but not in the store.
+The AIRism line also has non-transparent tank tops with built-in bras (which do me no good), T-shirts, shorts, bras, underwear, long sleeve tops.
+Because Malaysia is 62 percent Muslim, AIRism by Uniqlo sells hijab innerwear.
+I saw AIRism pants on the company’s website, but not in the store.

 I bought three more light-colored tank tops on clearance, and splurged at full price (a whopping $10) for one dark navy tank top that covers my bilateral mastectomy scars, lumps, and valleys.

 By the way, RealCo stands for Real Clothing.
-And Uniqlo comes from Unique Clothing.
+And the name “Uniqlo” comes from Unique Clothing.